malenitaa/malenitaa/README.md

 How are you?
 I'm Malena, an Argentinian student 🇦🇷

-Currently working as an App Developer Jr. on IBM
+Currently working as an App Developer Jr. on IBM.
 I study Computer Science and an ongoing full stack developer course, learning Italian from time to time 🇮🇹

 Looking forward to grow, regarding my knowledges and my interpersonal exchange 🤗